The complete guide to different types of charts

 Here’s what sets Infogram apart

-• AI-powered chart suggestor: Feeling overwhelmed by chart options?
-Infogram’s intelligent chart suggestor analyzes your data and recommends the most suitable chart types to visually represent your findings.
+• AI-powered chart suggester: Feeling overwhelmed by chart options?
+Infogram’s AI chart suggester analyzes your data and recommends the most suitable chart types to visually represent your findings.
 This eliminates guesswork and ensures you choose the right chart for the job.

 • Effortless data import: Infogram seamlessly connects with your favorite spreadsheet tools and databases, allowing you to import your data with just a few clicks.
 No need for manual data entry or formatting – Infogram takes care of the heavy lifting.